| Ch 6 -- The C and C++ Programming Languages

 must learn to think in terms of machine resources and the way in which actions are

+accomplished within the computer rather than in terms of user-oriented commands.
 This chapter introduces you to the basic concepts of C and C++, and demonstrates

 how to build some simple programs.
 Even if you do not go on to learn how to program